karastojko/mailio/README.md

 * Recursive formatter and parser of the MIME message.
 * MIME message recognizes the most common headers like subject, recipients, content type and so on.
-* Encodings that are supported for the message body: Seven bit, Eight bit, Binary, Base64 and Quoted Printable.
+* Message body encodings that are supported: Seven bit, Eight bit, Binary, Base64 and Quoted Printable.
-* Subject, attachment and name part of the mail address can be in ASCII or UTF-8 format.
+* Header encodings that are supported: ASCII, UTF-8, Base64, Quoted Printable.
+* Header attributes encodings that are supported: ASCII, Base64, Quoted Printable, Percent.
+* String charset configurable for headers and their attributes.
 * All media types are recognized, including MIME message embedded within another message.
 * MIME message has configurable line length policy and strict mode for parsing.
 * SMTP implementation with message sending.
 Both plain and SSL (including START TLS) versions are available.